A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Settings

-\textbf{MFPT Bearing}~\cite{mfpt_data}: This vibration dataset, published by the Society for Machinery Failure Prevention Technology (MFPT), was recorded from a single type of bearing with consistent operating conditions (roller diameter: 0.235, pitch diameter: 1.245, number of elements: 8, and contact angle: zero).
+~\citep{mfpt_data} This vibration dataset, published by the Society for Machinery Failure Prevention Technology (MFPT), was recorded from a single type of bearing with consistent operating conditions (roller diameter: 0.235, pitch diameter: 1.245, number of elements: 8, and contact angle: zero).
 The dataset encompasses three types of bearing conditions: healthy bearings, fault bearings at the inner race, and fault bearings at the outer race.

 The first category, healthy bearings, includes three vibration recording files, denoted as N1, N2, and N3, sample rate of 97,656 sps, for 5 seconds.
-These were recorded under a consistent load value of 270 lbs.
+These were recorded under a consistent load value of 270 lbs and an input shaft rate of 25 Hz.

-The second category, fault bearings at the inner race, comprises seven vibration recordings (I1, I2, I3, I4, I5, I6, and I7), sample rate of 48,828 sps for 3 seconds, collected under varying load values: 0, 50, 100, 150, 200, 250, and 300 lbs.
+The second category, fault bearings at the inner race, comprises seven vibration recordings (I1, I2, I3, I4, I5, I6, and I7), sample rate of 48,828 sps for 3 seconds, collected under varying load values: 0, 50, 100, 150, 200, 250, and 300 lbs, with an input shaft rate of 25 Hz.

-Meanwhile, the third category, fault bearings at the outer race, consists of ten vibration recordings.
-The first three (O1, O2, O3), sample rate of 48,802 sps for 3 seconds, were collected under a load setting of 270 lbs, While the remaining seven (O4, O5, O6, O7, O8, O9, O10), sample rate of 48.828 for 3 seconds, were recorded under load values of 25, 50, 100, 150, 200, 250, and 300 lbs.
+The third category, fault bearings at the outer race, consists of ten vibration recordings.
+The first three (O1, O2, O3), sample rate of 97,656 sps for 6 seconds, were collected under a load setting of 270 lbs and an input shaft rate of 25 Hz.
+The remaining seven (O4, O5, O6, O7, O8, O9, O10), sample rate of 48,828 sps for 3 seconds, were recorded under load values of 25, 50, 100, 150, 200, 250, and 300 lbs, with an input shaft rate of 25 Hz.
+Additionally, the dataset includes real-world examples such as an intermediate shaft bearing from a wind turbine, an oil pump shaft bearing from a wind turbine, and a real-world planet bearing fault.

 With the MFPT dataset, our objective is to classify vibration samples into one of three categories: healthy bearing, fault bearing at the inner race, or fault bearing at the outer race.
-Table~\ref{table:M1_MFPT} provides details of the training and testing recordings following the dataset~~\cite{mfpt_data}.
+Table~\ref{table:M1_MFPT} provides details of the official training and testing recordings following the dataset~\citep{mfpt_data}.

 For each vibration recording file, we segment the entire recording into short-time segments of 400 ms with a 50\% overlap, referred to as vibration samples.
 These samples are then used as input for our proposed classification models.
 In essence, our models operate on short-time segments of 400 ms.